Essential criteria

 Overview

-Additionally, the nurse, midwife or nursing associate must have indicated that they accept the facts of the allegation and that their fitness to practise is impaired.
+- the nurse, midwife or nursing associate accepts the facts of the allegation and that their fitness to practise is impaired.

 Admission of the facts